 Evolution has not provided us with wild dogs which are as big as the Big Cats.
 As I understand it, the argument as to why this happened is that cats normally hunt individually by using their strength, claws and teeth and short runs to attack prey whereas dogs wear down their prey through stamina and kill in packs.

 Size interferes with stamina.
-I believe that this is the general argument, as to why the largest dogs maintained a size much less than the largest cats.
+I believe that this is the general argument, as to why the largest dogs maintained a size much smaller than the largest cats.

 There was a very large wild dog, now extinct, called the Epicyon.
 It was native to North America.
 It appears to have existed up until about 5.3 million years ago.
 The dog weighed between 200 and 300 pounds.
 It had a massive head and powerful jaws.
 His skull was “lion-like” in shape apparently.
 It is described as a “bone-crushing dog”.